Klaidi Lolos: Plymouth Argyle

 Lolos joined Plymouth Argyle in 2017 on a youth apprenticeship, having previously been at Crystal Palace.
 He was scouted by Argyle academy director Kevin Hodges whilst he was on trial at Birmingham City.

-Lolos was part of the Argyle Youth team who performed well in the 2017–18 FA Youth Cup, notably beating Manchester City on penalties in the third round.
+He was part of the Argyle Youth team who performed well in the 2017–18 FA Youth Cup, notably beating Manchester City on penalties in the third round.
 Lolos opened the scoring in the fifth round against Fulham, but that was where Argyle's run ended as the match finished in a 3–1 loss after extra time.

 On 15 December 2018, Lolos, along with teammate Aaron Goulty, was substituted off ill in an EFL Youth Alliance match against Portsmouth, which was being played in torrential conditions.
 The match was later postponed, after just 57 minutes had been played.